nilotpaldhar/kwikchat/README.md

 npm run db:seed
 ```

+---

 ## Deployment 🚀

 KwikChat is ready to deploy on [Vercel](https://vercel.com).
 Just connect your GitHub repo and add the required environment variables.

 > For more info, refer to the [Next.js deployment docs](https://nextjs.org/docs/deployment).

+---

 ## Contribution 🤝

 KwikChat is open source and contributions are welcome.
 Check out our [Code of Conduct](https://github.com/nilotpaldhar/kwikchat/blob/main/CODE_OF_CONDUCT.md) and [Issues](https://github.com/nilotpaldhar/kwikchat/issues) page to get started.

+---

+## Attribution Notice 🛡️

+This project is licensed under the [MIT License](LICENSE), which allows reuse with attribution.
+**However:**

+- You are **not permitted** to claim this project, its design, or its codebase as your own work for job applications, portfolios, or academic submissions.
+- If you use or modify this project, you **must retain** the original attribution to [Nilotpal Dhar](https://linkedin.com/in/nilotpaldhar) in your README and license file.
+- Violations may be reported to relevant academic institutions, hiring managers, or platform administrators.

+This clause is meant to protect the integrity of my work while allowing others to learn from and build upon it.

+---

 ## Support 💗